nicantonoff/trilha-react-desafio01-calculadora/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Caveat

+The calculator does not support consecutive operations.
+For example, `1 + 2 + 3`.
+It only supports one operation at a time.

 ## Available Scripts

 ### `npm test`